sahapkurtaran/Notus-Docs/docs/Overview/Basics/intro.md

 # General Design of Notus Network

 :::note
-Currently, this documentation is under construction.
+Currently, this documentation is in the draft stage.
 It may contain word correct or incorrect information.
 :::

 ## Transaction Pools